NCSclub/cof-chalenges-first-wave/README.md

 - get acces to user2 with a ssh key (no flag)

+- some text somewhere would say kill your self and they must kill a process named yourself **10 pts**

 ## user2: **40 pts**
 challenges are some c programs exploits: